 Food coloring (optional)

 Put the cream cheese and butter in a large bowl; beat with an electric mixer on medium speed until smooth, add the vanilla and combine.

 Slowly add the confectioners’ sugar and mix until well blended.
 Increase mixer speed and continue beating for 2 to 3 minutes, until the frosting is light and fluffy.

-One drop at a time, whisk in food coloring until you reach the desired tint.
+For a more colorful cupcake, one drop at a time, whisk in food coloring until you reach the desired tint.
 If you like, divide the frosting into a few bowls and tint each with a different color for a rainbow of cupcakes.

 How do you cope with Black Fly Season?
 I’d love to hear from you!
 Let’s get a conversation going.
 To make a comment, just click on Comments below.
 I’d be delighted to add you to the growing list of blog subscribers.
 To subscribe: just scroll back up, fill in your email address and click on the Sign Me Up button.
 You’ll get an email asking you to confirm your subscription … confirm and you will automatically receive a new story and recipe every week.